kabirbaidhya/http-light/README.md

 # Http
-A lightweight wrapper around jQuery's Ajax
+A very lightweight XHR wrapper for client-side javascript